ChrisWhealy/wasm_sha256/docs/00-getting-started.md

    await startWasm("./bin/sha256_opt.wasm")
    ```

+This coding is available in the module [`sha256sum](https://github.com/ChrisWhealy/wasm_sha256/blob/main/sha256sum.mjs).

 ## Understanding File Descriptors

 A file descriptor is a handle to access some resource in a file system: typically a file or a directory.